la2050/archive/_projects/2015/challengemaker.md

     - Attendance at public/open streets gatherings (Dream Metric)
     - Residential segregation (Dream Metric)
     - Access to free wifi (Dream Metric)
-  Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: 'We need funding to finish the tech and soft launch our web app platform. '
   Please explain how you will evaluate your work.: >-
     Our goal is to raise $10,000,000 for nonprofits by the end of our first year.
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: >-
-    a few of the challenges on an iOS app called 'challenged' raise money for nonprofits.
-However there is no peer to peer sharing; there is now way to make a donation with in the app; their audience is very specific to tweens who don't donate.
-It's also really hard to invite an audience to a challenge using other media.
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': "Jason McCabe - Founder/ Bis Dev / Designer\r\nJack Conor - Head of Tech\r\nRachael Caine - Peer to Peer Marketing"
-  How do you plan to scale the success of your proposal?: "Our platform is built to be completely scaleable.
-We'll increase staff as need be.\r\n\r\n"
 areas_impacted: ''
 partners: ''
 Please specify below: ''